bootcoder/frog-talks/2-phase/documentation/joseph-how-sinatra-routes-put-and-delete.md

 ```

 The first controller action above loads the edit form in the browser by making a GET request to posts/:id/edit.
 The second controller action handles the edit form submission.
 This action responds to a PUT request to the route /posts/:id.
-First, we pull the post by the ID, then we update the title and content attributes and save.
-The action ends with a redirect to the blog post show page.
+First, we pull the post by the ID in the parameters, then we update the title and content attributes and save.
+The action ends with a redirect to the post show page.

 ### Delete form and route
 ```